ANUSHREE-CYBER/ANUSHREE-CYBER/README.md

 🏎️ F1 fan — nothing like a good race to reset the brain
 🌸 Anime & manga enthusiast — always chasing the next great arc
 🕹️ Dev by day, gamer by night.
-⚡ Fun fact: I debug better with K-pop on full volume
+🎵 Fun fact: I debug better with Spotify on full volume

 </td>
 <td>